SamuelDW/overton/README.md

 ## First steps
 1. Read the readme of [Overton Hiring Test](https://github.com/overtonpolicy/Overton-PHP-code-test)
-2. Looked into the DOM PHP libraries
+2. Looked into the DOM PHP libraries as I've not really done any scraping before.
+I imagined a lot of pattern matching, though being honest, it was more about handling the data afterwards really.
 3. Had a think, wrote down some ideas.
 4. Figured out a baseline plan to at least get things up and running